Vivek7738/Portfolio/README.md

 - Made UI Faster.
 - Added a Resume Button (Where you can put a link to your resume).
 - Enhanced Visibility and solved Responsive UI Problems.

-This Project is hosted in Netlify : [3D Portfolio](https://portfoliobyompatel.netlify.app/)

 ## :star: Give A Star